shapediver/sdTF/specification/1.0/README.md

 <a name="binary-sdtf-content-string"></a>
  ### Content string
- A string of arbitrary length describing the content of the Sdtf file.
+ A string of arbitrary length describing the content of the sdTF file.
 In the case of JSON (i.e. if the content format indicates 0), this will be UTF8 encoded.
 See next section for detailed information and an example.

 <a name="binary-sdtf-binary"></a>
  ### Binary